TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 ..  versionadded:: 13.1

-    Starting with TYPO3 v 13.1 you can use the content object :ref:`PAGEVIEW <cobj-pageview>` for templates on page level.
+    Starting with TYPO3 v13.1 you can use the content object :ref:`PAGEVIEW <cobj-pageview>` for templates on page-level.
 It reduces the amount of TypoScript needed to render a page in the TYPO3 frontend.

 .. _cobj-fluidtemplate-migration: